kedro-org/kedro-starters/astro-airflow/{{ cookiecutter.repo_name }}/README.md

 kedro test
 ```

-To configure the coverage threshold, go to the `.coveragerc` file.
+To configure the coverage threshold, look at the `.coveragerc` file.

 ## Project dependencies